-Skin Absorption: Prolonged skin contact may cause adverse systemic toxicity by skin absorption as described under ingestion or inhalation.
+SKIN ABSORPTION: Prolonged skin contact may cause adverse systemic toxicity by skin absorption as described under ingestion or inhalation.

-Ingestion: If the product is swallowed, it can irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea as well as adverse effects on the central nervous system.
+INGESTION: If the product is swallowed, it can irritate the mouth, throat, and other tissues of the gastro-intestinal system and may cause nausea, vomiting, and diarrhea as well as adverse effects on the central nervous system.
 Symptoms can include dizziness, vomiting and incoordination.
 Ingestion of large amounts may be harmful and cause systemic toxicity.
 Aspiration into the lungs after ingestion can pose a serious hazard of chemical and pulmonary edema.
 Ingestion of large amount may be fatal.

-Inhalation: Inhalation of vapors, mists, or sprays of this product can moderately to can irritate the tissues of the nose, mouth, throat, and upper respiratory system.
+INHALATION: Inhalation of vapors, mists, or sprays of this product can moderately to can irritate the tissues of the nose, mouth, throat, and upper respiratory system.
 Symptoms of overexposure may include coughing, sneezing, and difficulty breathing.
+Coughing with chest pain or tightness may also occur, frequently at night.
+These symptoms may occur during exposure or may be delayed several hours.
 Inhalation of high concentrations of this product (as may occur in a poorly ventilated area) may be fatal.
 Inhalation can also lead to adverse central nervous system effects, including dizziness, incoordination, nausea and vomiting.
-Liver and kidney damage as well as disturbances to the heart have been reported from overexposure to high concentration of vapors of Toluene.
-Effects of exposure to concentrations of the solvent of this product are provided below:
+High aerosol concentrations could cause inflammation of the lungs (chemical pneumonitis), chemical bronchitis with severe asthma-like wheezing, severe coughing spasms and accumulation of fluid in the lungs (pulmonary edema), which could prove fatal.
+Symptoms of pulmonary edema may not appear until several hours after exposure and are aggravated by physical exertion.